ibliskavka/bliskavka-com/App/source/_posts/10x-api-start-time-boost.md

 }
 ```

-The lambda can load the data using `readFileSync('/opt/cache.json')` and immediately parse it with no need to decompress.
+The lambda can load the data using `readFileSync('/opt/cache.json')` and parse it immediately.

 Presto: Start-up load time is 500ms - a 10x improvement!